lorossi/bauhaus-time/README.md

 Also, if you are interested, be sure to check my [Instagram profile](https://www.instagram.com/lorossi97) where I post a lot of things that I do.

 **DISCLAIMER** *I am not a designer, an art student, an artist, or one that has studied anything related to this topic.
 Please don't be offended by my project.
-Of course it's not really Bauhaus and I would never claim to be like Kandisky or Mondrian, just to name a few.
+Of course it's not really Bauhaus and I would never claim to be like Kandinskij or Mondrian, just to name a few.
 But I had fun doing this.
-Feel free to leave a comment on my Instagram post or here on GitHub tho!*
+Feel free to leave a comment on my Instagram post or here on GitHub thought!*

 ## Try it here [lorenzoros.si/bauhaus-time](https://lorenzoros.si/bauhaus-time/)